 The Paris Photo–Aperture Foundation PhotoBook Awards

-“Aperture Foundation and Paris Photo are delighted to collaboratively present the third annual Paris Photo-Aperture Foundation PhotoBook Awards, with support from amana.
 There is something tremendously clarifying about looking over hundreds of new photobooks over the space of a few days; patterns emerge, revealing current thematic, design, and format trends.
-In this round of photobook jurying, it became evident that we have reached a highly sophisticated level of photobook production, in which there is a tremendous plurality of styles–from the most baroque to the extremely minimalist.
+It has become evident that we have reached a highly sophisticated level of photobook production, in which there is a tremendous plurality of styles–from the most baroque to the extremely minimalist.
 As juror Anne Wilkes Tucker points out, “People are thinking increasingly in sequences and bodies of work, and of the book as their primary form of presentation.”

 Supported by Amana

-The exhibition celebrates the ninety-seven shortlisted titles from past PhotoBook Awards.
+The exhibition celebrates the ninety-five shortlisted titles from past PhotoBook Awards.

 $500 for an 8-week showing.
 The host venue is responsible for pro-rated shipping and insurance.